rjurney/deep_products/book/README.md

 We can see from these three records that the model is doing fairly well.
 This tells a different story than performance metrics alone.
 It is so strange that most machine learning examples just compute performance and don’t actually employ the `predict()` method!
 At the end of the day statistical performance is irrelevant and what matters is the real world performance - which is not contained in simple summary statistics!

 ![](images/chapter_2/jupyter_results.png)
-*Padded/encoded sentences along with the label and predicted label in a DataFrame*

 ## Chapter Bibliography